Note : Repairs were made in October 2015. (Age of roof = 8 years). A problem occurs where fabric lays on mold. See exposed fabric discovery here

 Another cost saving when using rolled reed mat is the woven wire poultry netting is not required.
 The chicken wire was applied as ripstop for a purely fabric and bamboo structure.
 The armature materials were changed when later computations proved that plain sand and cement plaster is substantially less expensive than acrylic/cement/fabric.
 The more expensive mixture is still better for the roof because it is impermeable to water, if acrylic is available and civil societies are able to discount the price with direct, larger volume purchases than an individual can afford.
 Also, sunlight does not decompose the cement/acrylic roof as it does composite tarpaper material, additionally, new acrylic/cement sticks to old with an invisible perfect union many years later.
 It should be noted that the poultry wire is not a great expense and does not add significantly to wall thickness.

-Self-sheltering utilizing folk art and skills provides the additional benefits of practicing democracy and creating an economy utilizing the modern concept of externalized profit.
-This is the opposite of all current economic systems and points to a much more healthy way of life, and it is not without natural example.
-Consider the honeybee, it works hard and succeeds by making sweet gold for the wealth of its civilization.
+Self-built homes utilizing folk art and skills provides the additional benefits of practicing democracy and creating an economy utilizing the modern concept of externalized profit.
+This is the opposite of all current economic systems and points to a much more healthy way of life.
+There are natural examples.
+Consider the honeybee.
+It works hard and succeeds by making sweet gold for the wealth of itself and civilization.
 The external profit of the honeybee is that it pollinates the planet.

-Democracy is the most efficient way to focus the intelligence of humanity, it is the key to progress.
-Democracy is anathema to corporatism, which is devoted to centralization of wealth and power rather than optimization of health and well being.
-Information growth and content is the aspect of life growing and flowering in the decay and chaos of surrounding entropy.
+Democracy is the most efficient tool to focus distributed intelligence of humanity.
+It is the key to progress.
+Information growth and content is the aspect of life growing and flowering within the decay and chaos of surrounding entropy.
 Democracy is the bloom of the most advanced science and evolves with humanity and the cosmos.
-The force of military destruction and domination serves chaos, it can kill warm life and make it cold but cannot stop living determination for justice and free expression.
 Supporters of democracy are lovers of life.
+This idea underlies self-built homes and the space-age.
+A gentle population decline is civilized.
+The world will change gradually to earlier population levels.
+These little houses help provide human dignity.

-Self-sheltering with folk art is a path to sustainable development that will be born from those in need and then adopted by those who are jealous because living in a society devoted to dominion and acquisition is not as much fun as a sustainable culture based on universal justice.
+Self-built homes as folk art is a path to sustainable development.
+The idea will be born from those in need and then adopted by those who are jealous.
+Smart humans soon realize living in a society devoted to dominion and acquisition is not as much fun as a sustainable culture based on universal justice.
+Especially after Earth's increasing health becomes obvious to everyone.

 The mat is shown above rolled over the window opening, gardener's pruning scissors will cut out the window opening easily and quickly.
 Notice the temporary wire tie to the bamboo vertical pole, the window opening is to your left.
 Luckily, the willow mat stitching is positioned just to the right of the vertical pole of the window opening, one may wish to consider this when laying out the frame, if the mat is available before beginning construction.